 👉 Your Turn⤵

-First, take total_points_earned divide by total_points_possible and multiple by 100.
+Take total_points_earned divide by total_points_possible and multiply by 100.
 Save this as proportion_earned.

 # Mutate to a proportion_earned, take 'total points earned' divide by 'total points possible.'
 Save as a new variable proportion_earned.gradebook <- gradebook %>%mutate(proportion_earned = (total_points_earned /total_points_possible) *100)#YOUR CODE HERE#inspect datagradebook